Fr4nz83/Taser-query/README.md

 To compile the code, simply execute ```make all``` within the project's root folder.

+## Datasets

+You can find the datasets used in the paper in the ```datasets.zip``` file within the [```datasets```](https://github.com/Fr4nz83/Taser-query/tree/main/datasets) folder.
+Just unzip the archive there.
+In it, you will find the datasets of the four cities considered in the paper, namely, Amsterdam, Berlin, Modena, and Oslo.

 ## Execution example

 Please use the ```help``` option when executing the application binary to see all the possible parameters that you can pass to the application.
 The application have two different modalities: